-Set in a beautiful location overlooking the Fish River and afromontane forests, Melton Manor has a large swimming pool and central courtyard and is the perfect escape for a family safari, accommodating up to eight guests, or the rooms can also be taken individually, until 1 August 2013.
+Set in a beautiful location overlooking the Fish River and Afromontane forests, Melton Manor has a large swimming pool and central courtyard and is the perfect escape for a family safari, accommodating up to eight guests.
 The elegant and simple design incorporates earthy, organic finishes, deep inviting sofas, gorgeous Nguni rugs, dramatic photography and celebrates the style of the early frontier days.